innovativeenterprises/innovative-enterprises/docs/07-legal-compliance/02-privacy-policy.md

 ### 4. Service Providers and AI Models
 We use third-party companies and services to facilitate our Service.
-- **Google AI:** We use Google's generative AI models (Gemini) to power our AI agents.
-The content of your prompts and documents may be sent to Google to provide the AI feature.
+- **Google AI:** We use Google's generative AI models (Gemini) to provide the AI feature.
 Per Google's terms, this data is not used to train their global models.
 - **Firebase:** We use Firebase for hosting, database, and authentication services.

 ### 5. Your Rights